 The best time for visiting Dubrovnik could be in September or October.
 The temperatures in Dubrovnik city are still pleasantly warm, but it’s not considered a high season anymore.
 This means that most of the cruise ships have abandoned the port, there are fewer tourists overall, and the prices of car rental and accommodation are lower as well.
-But it’s still possible to go for a swim and enjoy all the other attractions of the city.
+But it’s still possible to go for a swim and enjoy all the city’s other attractions.

 And if you go for a week, you’ll have enough time to go on some spectacular day trips from Dubrovnik to the nearby cities, islands, and countries.

 You can take guided cruises to Dubrovnik offering a variety of activities, such as sightseeing, shopping, dining, and more.
 Such cruises are a great way to see the city and more.
 Dubrovnik cruises also offer an opportunity to see other parts and islands of the Dalmatian coast.
 You’ll not only enjoy the scenery from onboard the ship but will also have the opportunity to explore the places when the ship stops at different famous spots.